Geometric and analytic structures on metric spaces homeomorphic to a manifold: Abstract

 \section{Abstract}

-We study metric spaces homeomorphic to a closed, oriented manifold from both geometric and analytic perspectives.
+We study metric spaces homeomorphic to a closed oriented manifold from both geometric and analytic perspectives.
 We show that such spaces (which are sometimes called metric manifolds) admit a non-trivial integral current without boundary, provided they satisfy some weak assumptions.
 The existence of such an object should be thought of as an analytic analog of the fundamental class of the space and can also be interpreted as giving a way to make sense of Stokes' theorem in this setting.
-We use this to establish (relative) isoperimetric inequalities in metric $n$-manifolds that are Ahlfors $n$-regular and linearly locally contractible.
-As an application, we obtain a short and conceptually simple proof of a deep theorem of Semmes about the validity of Poincaré inequalities in these spaces.
-In the smooth case the idea for such a proof goes back to Gromov.
-We also give sufficient conditions for a metric manifold to be rectifiable.
+Using our existence result, we establish that Riemannian manifolds are Lipschitz-volume rigid among certain metric manifolds and we show the validity of (relative) isoperimetric inequalities in metric $n$-manifolds that are Ahlfors $n$-regular and linearly locally contractible.
+The former statement is a generalization of a well-known Lipschitz-volume rigidity result in Riemannian geometry and the latter yields a relatively short and conceptually simple proof of a deep theorem of Semmes about the validity of Poincar\'e inequalities in these spaces.
+Finally, as a further application, we also give sufficient conditions for a metric manifold to be rectifiable.